There are two types of title insurance policies - owner and lender.

 Of course, all of the policies except or exclude certain matters and are subject to various conditions.

-Usually the buyer pays for the lenders title policy and the amount for coverage is based on the loan amount.
+The Buyer pays for the Lenders Title policy, as it's only needed if the Buyer has a loan.
+The amount for coverage is based on the loan amount.